TheLord45/tpanel/README.md

 To be able to compile the source you need the following credentials installed.
 Make sure you've installed the developper files of them.
 - Skia
   - Download and compile the source from [Skia](https://skia.org)
-- Qt 5.15
+- Qt 5.15 or Qt 6.3.x (only for desktop!)
 - pjsip
   - Download and compile the source from [pjsip](https://www.pjsip.org)
 - Expat
 - Freetype

-Apart from the fact that Skia is not part of your Linux distribution, the other dependencies are (for most distributions).
+Apart from the fact that Skia and maybe pjsip is not part of your Linux distribution, the other dependencies are (for most distributions).
+But for Android you must cross compile them.
+Look at the home pages of this projects to find out how.

 If everything compiled successfull and installed, you should create a configuration file.
 Look at the [reference guide](https://github.com/TheLord45/tpanel/tree/main/documentation) of how to do this.